- About Us

 There is also the option of applying to foreign medical schools.
 If you are thinking along these lines you should contact these schools to learn their application procedures, etc. There have been some reports in the media recently that residency slots after medical school will become increasingly difficult to obtain, especially for graduates of foreign medical schools.
 You should consider this when making your decision to apply outside the United States.

 Congratulations!
 You have received an invitation to be interviewed at one or more of the medical schools to which you have applied.
 This is the next step in your path towards becoming a doctor.
 Virtually all schools require an interview and receiving one is a significant hurdle to have passed in the acceptance process.
 Most applicants do not receive an interview.
 However, the acceptance rate after interview is also quite low.
 It ranges from 10% to about 50%, depending upon the school.
 Therefore you will want to have a good interview experience.
 If you are a competitive applicant and have applied to schools in a variety of locations, the interview part of your application process will be quite costly.
 The medical schools prefer, and most require, that you interview at the medical school.
 A few regional interviews are offered by some schools, but this is not the norm.
 Therefore, you may be flying around the country or traveling up and down the East Coast by car or train.
 The medical schools will either allow you to choose from a range of dates to interview or will be quite dictatorial and assign the date to you, indicating it will be a great inconvenience for them if you want to change it.
 Each school is different.
-Feel comfortable calling the school (if you can get through to them!) and asking for a date change if you feel you absolutely need to change it.
+Feel comfortable calling the school (if you can get through to them!) and asking for a change of date if you feel you absolutely need to change it.
 Do not do so for a trivial reason.
 These interviews are the last in the series of steps you need to go through to obtain your goal.
 They should be a priority.
 If you have applied to several schools in the same area, say New York City, and have received an interview at one, it is acceptable to call the other schools and see if there is any chance that they could interview you near that time.
 If, however, the school that has offered you an interview is considerably less selective than the one that you have not yet heard from, it may be better not to call.
 You will know best about this if you have accurately evaluated your level of competitiveness.

 Suggestions for the Interview